openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 for any :math:`\vect{\theta}\in\Rset^{d_h}`.

-The non linear gaussian calibration consists in finding the value of :math:`\vect{\theta}` which minimizes the cost function :math:`C`.
+The goal of the non linear gaussian calibration is to find the value of :math:`\vect{\theta}` which minimizes the cost function :math:`C`.
 In general, this involves using a nonlinear unconstrained optimization solver.